2023 Most Popular Allied Health Services Associate Degree Schools in Ohio

 Read full report on Allied Health & Medical Assisting Services at Stark State College

-A rank of #5 on this year’s list means Kent State University at Ashtabula is a great place for allied health and medical assisting services students working on their associate degree.
-Located in the distant town of Ashtabula, Kent State University at Ashtabula is a public school with a small student population.
+Out of the 46 schools in Ohio that were part of this year’s ranking, Kent State University at Ashtabula landed the # 5 spot on the list.
+Located in the distant town of Ashtabula, Kent State University at Ashtabula is a public college with a small student population.

 Women make up 75% of the medical assisting majors at the school.